Early breast cancer treatment after surgery

 • If you think you may be pregnant, you should contact your healthcare provider immediately

-• PERJETA should not be used in patients who are allergic to pertuzumab or to any of the ingredients in PERJETA
+PERJETA should not be used in patients who are allergic to pertuzumab or to any of the ingredients in PERJETA.

-What are the most common side effects?
+What are the other possible side effects of PERJETA?

 • Constipation